Emma Schultz M.S. | Scientific Contributor

 Lead In Jersey City Drinking Water

-Lead mixes with Jersey City's tap and drinking water when water comes into contact with older lead service pipes and lead-containing plumbing.
+Lead can enter Jersey City drinking water when water comes into contact with older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail, such as the country witnessed in Flint, Michigan, lead leaches into the drinking water and reaches toxic levels.
-Recent sampling for lead in Jersey City found a 90th percentile concentration of 7.4 parts per billion, although no samples exceeded the Action Level of 15 ppb.
-While these concentrations fall below the Action Level, the EPA and CDC have made it clear that there is no such thing as a safe level of lead.
+Recent sampling for lead in Jersey City found a 90th percentile concentration of 4.13 parts per billion.
+While these concentrations fall below the Federal Action Level, the EPA, CDC, and the American Academy of Pediatrics all agree that there is no such thing as a safe level of lead.
 Additionally, federal regulations cannot possibly take into account levels measured at an individual tap, especially if your home has plumbing that contains lead.